 “You want to accompany each milestone with some guidance from the parents on managing expenses, maybe how to set up a budget, how to anticipate what they’ll need the money for, and help guide them toward good, responsible management of their funds,” she says.

 Start teaching your loved ones early why so many people love the stock market.
-Investing small sums in companies they know is a good way to show the ups and downs of how the market works.
+Investing small amounts in companies they know is a good way to demonstrate the ups and downs of how the market works.

-"Have them meet with your financial planner, and begin purchasing stocks," she says.
-"And for Christmas, 'stocking stocks,' where they actually have one in their stocking.
-You can still purchase stock certificates, or it can just go into an account if you don't want to pay the fee for the actual certificate."
+“Have them meet with your financial planner, and begin purchasing stocks,” Seaman says.
+“And for Christmas, ‘stocking stocks,’ where they actually have one in their stocking.
+You can still purchase stock certificates, or it can just go into an account if you don’t want to pay the fee for the actual certificate.”

-Linfield says 2 of her 3 children have Uniform Gift to Minors or Uniform Transfer to Minors accounts, known as UGMAs or UTMAs, the kid version of brokerage accounts, and have a ball investing in their favorite products on a shoestring budget.
+Linfield says 2 of her 3 children have Uniform Gift to Minors or Uniform Transfer to Minors accounts, known as UGMAs or UTMAs, the child version of brokerage accounts, and have a ball investing in their favorite products on a shoestring budget.